isomerpages/moe-jurongpri/_programme/PLAY@JPS.md

 permalink: /programme/play-jps/
 description: ""
 ---
 ![](/images/Banner.png)

-Every Child Leads in an Instrumental Performance (ECLIP)
+PLAY@JPS
 ========================================================

-The ECLIP programme is Jurong Primary School's unique music cum leadership programme that each child will go through.
-Within the programme, students are exposed to a variety of music instruments ranging from percussive ones like the boomwhackers right up to the keyboard.
-As individuals, students demonstrate leading self by mastery of the instruments.
-With their friends, students demonstrate leading peers by acclimatizing to group dynamics.
-In a group, students demonstrate leading team by heightening the collective strength and talents of the team in a performance.
-In different subject disciplines, we provide students various opportunities to showcase creativity, and the skills of effective communication and leadership.
+**Overview**

+PLAY@JPS (**P**assion, **L**earning, **A**dapt & Apply, asking wh**Y**) is our Applied Learning Programme (ALP), where we seek to develop our students to become concerned citizens equipped with a critical and creative mind.
+In an ever-changing world with new challenges and opportunities, our hope is to help our students:

+·       find learning fun and enjoyable

+·       stay curious and explore alternatives

+·       innovate with purpose and care

+**USP-Experience**

+We adopt a Play-based Pedagogy and believe that play can be purposeful and generate wonder and delight.
+Through play, we help them develop teamwork and collaborate with others, an important 21st century competency.
+We also can hear our students’ individual voices and allow them to make choices as well as give them time to reflect on their learning.

+Across the six years, our students will experience different types of play that are age-appropriate:

+disciplines, we provide students various opportunities to showcase creativity, and the skills of effective communication and leadership.